arothian/arothian/README.md

 ### Hi there 👋
+I am senior engineer that enjoys learning and applying best practices.
+My goal is to serve other developers and treat them as my customers while promoting DevOps culture.
+I work hard supporting my team with tools, security and pipelines enabling them to ship code quickly and effectively.

 <!--
 **arothian/arothian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.